bountrisv/bountrisv.github.io/aboutme.md

 ### About me

 I am a computer engineer.
-Currently, I am PhD candidate in the [Knowledge Management in Bioinformatics](https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi) group in Humbold Universty of Berlin, supervised by [Prof. Ulf Leser](https://www2.informatik.hu-berlin.de/~leser/).
+Currently, I am a PhD candidate in the [Knowledge Management in Bioinformatics](https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi) group in Humbold Universty of Berlin, supervised by [Prof. Ulf Leser](https://www2.informatik.hu-berlin.de/~leser/).

 I received my diploma in Electrical and Computer Engineering from Aristotle University of Thessaloniki.
 After that, I worked at [Geekbot](www.geekbot.com) building and deploying knowledge graphs using machine learning and natural language processing.